turingschool/curriculum/source/projects/blogger.markdown

 unknown attribute: tag_list
 ```

 What is this all about?
 Let's start by looking at the form data that was posted when we clicked SAVE.
-This data is in the production.log file which should be in the "Console" frame at the bottom of the RubyMine window.
+This data is in the terminal where you are running the rails server.
 Look for the line that starts "Processing ArticlesController#create", here's what mine looks like:

 ```plain
 Processing ArticlesController#create (for 127.0.0.1) [POST]